RichardLitt/open-github-notifications/readme.md

 Type: `string`

-The organization to open
+The organization to open.

 #### repository

 Type: `string`

-The repository to get notifications for
+The repository to get notifications for.
+This can also be included with the organization, with the syntax:

+    organization/repository

 #### -a, amount

 Type: `int`
 Default: 30.

 The amount to open (cannot be more than 50 at once).
+This can also be provided as the last argument.

 #### -p, participating